Cutting Through The SPF Label

 How To Choose Sunscreen Effectively

-1. Choose Broad Spectrum UVA Protection.
+1. Choose Broad Spectrum Zinc Oxide protection.
 Donʼt let the term ʻBroad Spectrumʼ on the label make the sale, look deeper.
 There are 18 FDA approved active ingredients in sunscreen that provide protection.
-While many of these offer UVB protection, only four offer UVA protection.
-Look for UVA active ingredients: Avobenzone (Parsol), Mexoryl SX, Titanium Dioxide, and Zinc Oxide.
-Of these four, Zinc Oxide is the only single, broad spectrum active.
+While many of these offer UVB protection, only four offer any UVA protection.
+Zinc Oxide is the only single, broad spectrum active.
 Zinc Oxide is the only ingredient that physically blocks the entire range of UVA & UVB.
-Look for Zinc Oxide percentages to be over 18%.
+Zinc Oxide sits on top of skin and is not absorbed as the others and is a non skin irritant.
+Look for Zinc Oxide percentages to be over 18% if Zinc Oxide is the only active.

-2. Use SPF 30(+), beware lower or higher numbers.
+2. Use SPF 30(+), beware of lower or higher numbers.
 It is a widely accepted that SPF 30 is the benchmark needed to provide adequate UVB protection.
 In FDA mandated, controlled testing, SPF 30 sunscreens filter 97% of UVB rays while SPF 50 only filters 1% more at 98% and SPF 100 would only offer 2% more at 99%.
-In real life setting applications it is very unlikely that filtering more than 97% of UVB rays is plausible.
-Furthermore, extremely high SPF claims may provide a false sense of security while possibly doubling the amount of chemicals needed in the formulas and risking excessive UVA exposure.
+In a real life setting, however, it is very unlikely that filtering more than 97% of UVB rays is plausible.
+Furthermore, extremely high SPF claims may provide a false sense of security while possibly doubling the amount of chemical skin absorption needed in the formulas and risking excessive UVA exposure.

-3. Choose ʻVery Water Resistantʼ 80 Minutes, a proven track record, and use caution with spray on products.
+3. Choose ʻVery Water Resistantʼ, a proven track record, and use caution with spray on products.
 The term Very Water Resistant is regulated by the FDA.
 It represents a sunscreenʼs ability to remain effective after 80 minutes exposure to water, while Water Resistant refers to 40 minutes.
-Waterproof and All Day Protection claims are misleading.
+Waterproof and All Day Protection claims are no longer allowed.
 A product that is Very Water Resistant will likely offer better sweat resistance.
 Ultimately, a Very Water Resistant sunscreen that has performed well for you in the past is a wise choice in the future.
 Use caution with spray or powder sunscreens, the applicators expel excess amounts of chemical ingredients which immediately become inhalants and pose a potential health hazard.
+Furthermore it is nearly impossible to determine the correct does application.

 How To Use Sunscreen Effectively